Last updated

 Key features

-• Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach without manual data entry or additional costs for email services.
+• Contact enrichment: Automatically enriches contact details by finding emails and LinkedIn URLs, enabling efficient outreach across your 20-50 person team without manual data entry.

-• Mail merge and email sequences: Full email sync, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Mail merge and email sequences: Full email sync, templates, and tracking features enable teams of 20-50 to manage all communications efficiently from one platform.

-• AI-Powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity.
+• AI-Powered features: AI tools assist in managing contacts and relationships, automating routine tasks across your mid-sized team, and suggesting actions to improve productivity.

 Pros

-• LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within Folk, and use templates for quicker, streamlined communication.
+• LinkedIn integration: Seamlessly import contacts from LinkedIn across your sales team, track conversations within folk, and use templates for consistent, streamlined communication.

 Cons